-Orange County made every effort to solicit input regarding the proposed use of CDBG-DR funds from residents, community stakeholders, and other entities.
-As part of these efforts, Orange County made a draft CDBG-DR Action Plan available for review and comments and held a BCC work session and a required public hearing on the Plan prior to transmitting the Action Plan to HUD for approval.
+Orange County continues to makemade every effort to solicit input regarding the proposed use of CDBG-DR funds from residents, community stakeholders, and other entities.
+As part of these efforts, Orange County will makemade a draft CDBG-DR Action Plan available for review and comments and hold-held a BCC work session and a required public hearing on the Plan prior to transmitting the Action Plan to HUD for approval.